 Q: Is valuation (moving insurance) necessary?

 A: Above all, White Glove Moving will take every necessary precaution on your move.
 Yet, unexpected damage can occur and it is important to make sure that your possessions are protected.
-Unlike other moves, we are able to offer valuation (moving insurance) to our customers at a very fair price due to the very low number of claims we file.
+Unlike other movers, we are able to offer valuation (moving insurance) to our customers at a very fair price due to the very low number of claims we file.
 To sum up, high value pieces or loads are encouraged to look at the different packages available.

 Q: What are considered specialty items and does that effect pricing?

-A: To clarify, specialty items include a piano, sleep number bed, pool table, gym equipment and the like.
+A: To elaborate, specialty items include a piano, sleep number bed, pool table, gym equipment and the like.
 Without a doubt, these items require extra time, special materials and proper tools.
 However, the cost will be included in the estimate if we know about these items ahead of time.
 Therefore, there is no need to be concerned the items are going to cost more than already projected.
 Also, the same logic holds true for motorized vehicles ranging from a golf cart to a full sized car.

 PREPARING TO MOVE IN THE PLANNING PHASE: FREQUENTLY ASKED QUESTIONS